wildmaster84/xenia-canary/README.md

 # Netplay Fork

-This is a fork of [Xenia-Canary Netplay](https://github.com/ahnewark/sunrise-xenia-canary-netplay) which implements online multiplayer features.
+This is a fork of [Xenia Canary](https://github.com/xenia-canary/xenia-canary) which implements online multiplayer features.
-It has been built from the ground up and a handful of games found to work, though many games are yet to be tested.
-Check out the [Issues](https://github.com/ahnewark/sunrise-xenia-canary-netplay/issues) list for more details.
+It has been built from the ground up and a handful of games are [working](#Supported-Games).

 The REST API powering this fork can be found [here](https://github.com/AdrianCassar/Xenia-WebServices).

-Massive thanks to @SarahGreyWolf for testing this fork with me for about a month, couldn't have done it without her.
-Also, thank you to @Bo98 for creating the burnout5 xenia fork, I used that as a basis for this, and some of the code is still here I think.

-Peace and hair grease

-Codie
+Current online sessions are displayed [here](https://xenia-netplay-2a0298c0e3f4.herokuapp.com/).

 ---

 ## FAQ:

-Is UPnP implemented?
+Is UPnP Supported?
-- Yes, **UPnP** is now implemented therefore manual port forwarding is no longer required.
+- Yes, **UPnP** is supported it must be enabled in the config to host sessions.

 Is **Systemlink** or **XLink Kai** supported?